Jev1337/Quizizz-Assistant/README.md

 # Quizizz Assistant

 Quizizz Assistant is a userscript designed to assist with Quizizz games by marking the correct answers.
-It uses Quizit's API to retrieve the answers.
+It uses an API(2) to retrieve the answers.

 ## Features
 Note: This has only been tested in Test Mode (Free Version) with MCQ and MSQ.